antoinevg/GSG/cynthion/posts/crowdsupply-moondancer/index.md

 One of the core features we have not yet covered in an update is Cynthion's support for emulating USB devices in Python with [FaceDancer](https://github.com/greatscottgadgets/facedancer).

-Much like GreatFET before it, FaeDancer will allow you to use Cynthion to remotely control USB ports
+Much like GreatFET and others before it, FaceDancer can now also use Cynthion to remotely control USB ports.

 But why would one want to do such a thing?

 Well, the USB protocol is simply a series of signals over wire which are completely independent of the actual device being controlled.

-The actual meaning of those signals are agreed on by the device and the software running on a connected host.
+The actual meaning of those signals are agreed on by the device and the software running on the connected host.

 What this means is that if we had a way of directly programming a USB controller we gain direct control over the data being encoded in the USB streams.